keybase/client/README.md

     go build ./...
     test/setup_multiuser_test.sh 2

-Now you have a webserver running, and two logged-in users.
+Now you have a webserver running, and two logged-in users, and two
+mountpoints: /tmp/kbfs1 and /tmp/kbfs2.
 To act as user1:

-    test/switch_to_user_env.sh 1
     . /tmp/user1.env

-Now you have KBFS mounted at /tmp/kbfs, acting as user 1.
 This user's Keybase user name is $KBUSER, and you can access the usernames of the other user via $KBUSER2.

-    ls /tmp/kbfs/$KBUSER
+    ls /tmp/kbfs1/private/$KBUSER
-    echo "private" > /tmp/kbfs/$KBUSER/private
+    echo "private" > /tmp/kbfs1/private/$KBUSER/private
-    echo "shared" > /tmp/kbfs/$KBUSER1,$KBUSER2/shared
+    echo "shared" > /tmp/kbfs1/private/$KBUSER1,$KBUSER2/shared

-Now you can switch to user2 and read the shared file you just created, but not the private file
+Now you can switch to user2 (maybe in another terminal tab) and read the shared file you just created, but not the private file:

-    test/switch_to_user_env.sh 2
     . /tmp/user2.env
-    cat /tmp/kbfs/$KBUSER1,$KBUSER2/shared  # succeeds
+    cat /tmp/kbfs2/private/$KBUSER1,$KBUSER2/shared  # succeeds
-    cat /tmp/kbfs/$KBUSER1/private  # fails!
+    cat /tmp/kbfs2/private/$KBUSER1/private  # fails!

-NOTE: Until the backend server integration is ready, we can only have one user running at a time (because the local backend uses leveldb, which only supports one user at a time).
+NOTE: Until the mdserver supports push notifications, you'll have to liberally unmount and remount users to see updated directories.
+So if user 1 put a new file in "$KBUSER1,$KBUSER2", to see it in user 2's mount you'd need to:

+    ./unmount_for_user.sh 2
+    ./mount_for_user.sh 2

 When you are done testing, you can nuke your environment: